Converting

 How do people shop from social media inspiration?

-Early research focused on understanding how users currently respond when they see fashion they like in short-form videos.
+Early research focused on understanding how users currently respond when they see fashion they like on social media.

 Interviews and observational research revealed several common behaviors.